SimonCropp/GraphQL.EntityFramework/doco/mdsource/filters.source.md

  * The filter is passed the current [User Context](https://graphql-dotnet.github.io/docs/getting-started/user-context) and the node item instance.
  * Filters will not be executed on null item instance.
  * A [Type.IsAssignableFrom](https://docs.microsoft.com/en-us/dotnet/api/system.type.isassignablefrom) check will be performed to determine if an item instance should be filtered based on the `<TItem>`.
- * Filters are static and hence shared for the current [AppDomain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain).

 ### Signature: